aselyaa8/news-explorer-frontend/README.md

 ## Future improvements
  - Opening article, displaying full information on a new page
+ - Improve state management.
+Having so many handlers from main App component will be challenging.
+ - Add unit tests
 - Default images and texts when problems occur
-- Use Typescript and refactor.
+- Use Typescript to improve developer experience.

 ## Available Scripts